 The Guiding Principles are intended for use both by states when developing law and policies regarding the delivery of education, and by civil society to hold states to account.
 They may be used as a guiding tool in various instances, whether by a UN body or expert to analyse a particular situation in the context of a review of a country, or by a judge when assessing a case.

 They may be endorsed and adopted by states, as a UNESCO recommendation or Human Rights Council resolution, for instance.
 They could also be endorsed by UN experts such as UN treaties bodies or the UN Special Rapporteur on the right to education.
 They will however apply to states irrespective of such an adoption or endorsement, as they will be reflecting already legally binding obligations.

 The development of the Guiding Principles is coordinated by a Secretariat who synthesises the inputs and feedback from various consultations.
-The Secretariat is made up of the Global Initiative for Economic, Social and Cultural Rights (GI-ESCR), the Right to Education Initiative (RTE), and the Open Society Foundation Education Support Program (OSF-ESP).
-These three organisations are coordinating the process for the development of the Guiding Principles.
+The Secretariat is made up of individuals from Amnesty International (Solomon Sacco, Zimbabwe), the Equal Education Law Centre (Daniel Linde, South Africa), the Global Initiative for Economic, Social and Cultural Rights (Sylvain Aubry, France), the Initiative for Economic and Social Rights (Salima Namusobya, Uganda), and the Right to Education Initiative (Delphine Dorsi, France).
+These four people are coordinating the process for the development of the Guiding Principles.